jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 <!-- more -->

-There are several ways to configure `external access` into the application, which I will be explaining in details.
+There are several ways to configure external access into the application, which I will be explaining in details.

-## Application Demo
+## Demo

 | <img src="https://imgur.com/VbKBWdO.gif" alt="demo" width="650"> |
 |:--:|